Mattel's 1Q sales shored up by Hot Wheels and Barbie

-Mattel Inc. is reporting better-than-expected first-quarter sales as demand for Hot Wheels and Barbies helped soften the blow of the closing of Toys R Us.
+Mattel Inc. reported better-than-expected first-quarter sales Thursday as demand for Hot Wheels and Barbies helped soften the blow of the closing of the iconic Toys R Us chain.

+Like other toy companies, Mattel has been grappling with children's shift away from traditional toys toward mobile devices.
+And shoppers are increasingly buying online at Amazon.com.
+But Mattel took an extra beating after the global rights to produce dolls based on the Disney Princess characters, including those in "Beauty and the Beast" and "Frozen," moved to Hasbro in 2016.

+The pressures are mounting after Toys R Us announced in March that it was liquidating the 700 plus stores it has left in the U.S. The toy chain had filed for Chapter 11 bankruptcy last fall, but after a disastrous holiday shopping season, it was forced into liquidation.

-Mattel reported Thursday a net loss of $311.3 million, or 90 cents per share, in the quarter.
+Mattel reported a net loss of $311.3 million, or 90 cents per share, in the first quarter.
 That compares with a loss of $113.2 million, or 33 cents per share, in the year-ago period.

 Adjusted for one-time items, the loss was 60 cents per share.
 Analysts polled by FactSet expected an adjusted loss of 39 cents per share on average.